fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 To use any other map (except world and USA) from the 1400+ maps, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the map definition files, then copy those map files to your current `/maps` folder.
 The map definition files are named in the format `fusioncharts.[MAP_ALIAS].js`, where MAP_ALIAS represents the country, state or region name.

-To include map definition files in your project add the following code of lines in the **app/assets/javascripts/application.js** file.
+To include map definition files in your project add the following code in the **app/assets/javascripts/application.js** file.
 Assuming that you need to render the map of California, the alias name **california** replaces **MAP_ALIAS** in the format as shown below:

 ```Ruby
 //= require fusioncharts/maps/fusioncharts.california